deepang-ai/UltraMamba/README.md

 Modality: SWT, SWV, BUS

-Challenge: Breast Tumor Segmentation Challenge
+Challenge: Breast Lesion Segmentation Challenge

 The dataset will be publicly released within one week of paper acceptance.